-ORGANIZATIONAL AWARDS - The fourth annual Organizational Greek Awards Ceremony will be held during Stomp the Lawn on Friday, April 6th at 7:30PM in Lupton Auditorium.
+ORGANIZATIONAL AWARDS - The fifth annual Organizational Greek Awards Ceremony will be held during Stomp the Lawn date, time and location TBA.
 Note: This ceremony will also include Greek Week winner announcements and trophy presentation.

 The following awards are based off of the participation of each social Greek organization as a whole: